AckeeCZ/styleguide/backend/guides/code.md

 - Configuration. https://github.com/AckeeCZ/configuru
 - User notifications. https://github.com/AckeeCZ/enmail
 - Message queues. https://github.com/AckeeCZ/fuqu
-- Utilities. https://lodash.com/ (or FP variant), https://ramdajs.com/
 - MySQL database. https://github.com/AckeeCZ/databless
 - Authentication. https://github.com/AckeeCZ/authist
 - HTTP Server. https://github.com/AckeeCZ/unicore
 - ACL. https://github.com/AckeeCZ/axesor

+First, check if the functionality is not covered by the standard library.

+The less experienced programmer, the more important this rule is, because their implementation is usually buggy, takes time and is in unreadable form.
+To prevent all of these, you should always refer to an existing solution to pass the responsibility to someone else or discuss.

 ## Typescript

-1. Don't `export` if you don't need the thing exported, just because you think, you might need it in next commit or distant future.
+1. Don't `export` if you don't need the thing exported, just because you think, you might need it in next commit or distant future, although consider exporting complex object arguments, if they allow users to construct arguments beforehand, instead of inferring the type from the function.
 2. Prefer `object`, `number` etc. to `Object`, `Number` types.
 [Reference](https://www.typescriptlang.org/docs/handbook/declaration-files/do-s-and-don-ts.html#general-types)

 ### KISS [💋](https://en.wikipedia.org/wiki/KISS_principle)